ESIPFed/science-on-schema.org/assets/diagrams/README.md

-Diagrams of Class and Property recommendations for using schema.org and external vocabularies
+Diagrams of Class and Property recommendations for using schema.org and external vocabularies.

+Diagrams are creatted using [Lucidchart](https://www.lucidchart.com/invitations/accept/19f8d96d-66aa-47ce-9d49-4a19049096e7).